OllisGit/OctoPrint-DisplayLayerProgress/README.md

 *Output pattern is adjustable!*

+### How it works
+Detailed description how the plugin works, could be find in the wiki: https://github.com/OllisGit/OctoPrint-DisplayLayerProgress/wiki/How-does-the-plugin-works

 **ATTENTION:**
 - The layer information works only when the slicer adds "layer-indicator" as comments to the G-Code (CURA-Example as comments like ```;LAYER:10```).
 Then these indicators are parsed via a regular-expression.
 - The G-Code is modified during upload (could be disabled since V1.19.0)!
 The "layer-indicators" from the slicer were replaced with a "neutral" M117 G-Code (```M117 INDICATOR-Layer```).
 This is necessary, because during printing OctoPrint removes all comments from g-code.